Riley-Py/Grade-Calculator_GUI/README.md

 # Grade-Calculator_GUI
-This is my work- in-progress grade calculator converted to a GUI format using the Tkinter framework.
+This is my *work- in-progress (not anymore!) grade calculator converted to a GUI format using the Tkinter framework.
 The features that are associated with this application are:
 - Mean
 - Median
 - Mode